nbarikipoulos/poppy-robot-cli/README.md

 ## Documentation

-A detailed documentation is available on this page:
+A full documentation about both intallation and usage is available [here][docs].

 ## Advanced Uses

-This module faces the objects and the factories of the [poppy-robot-core](https://github.com/nbarikipoulos/poppy-robot-core).
+This module faces the objects and the factories of the [poppy-robot-core][core-link] as well as it introduces new features to ease connection settings.

-Furthermore, factories are wrapped in order ease connection settings adding dedicated flag or persisting them in a files. check documentation for detailed instructions.
+Check the dedicated [documentation][docs-core] for detailed instructions.

 ## Known Limitations